richardhj/contao-workflow/README.md

 3. Save the private key as protected variable `SSH_PRIVATE_KEY` in the GitLab CI / CD config of the project.
 4. Alter the [`.github-ci.yml`](.github-ci.yml), then add it to your project and push to GitLab.

 Within the `build_app` I run [`phpcq`](https://phpcq.github.io/) tasks, e.g. author-validation, composer-validation and runningn php tests (if available).
 The necessary files are within this repostiory.
+Run `composer require --dev phpcq/all-tasks`!

 ### Git versionized database